I shoot film for all my principal photography. It is a personal choice.

-Can we see the difference?
-And, should the camera make any difference to how we judge the photographs?
+Can you spot the difference?
+And, should the camera make any difference to how we judge these photographs?

 Here are two photographs below, both of which I love.
-They are creative and artful expressions of my personal passion and vision.
-Both will sit well in respective bodies of work and both will look beautiful mounted and framed.
+They are artful expressions of my love of the outdoors.
+Both would sit well in a body of work and both will look beautiful mounted and framed.

 The Mamiya 7II is a special camera.
 It shoots film and uses some of the most outstanding lenses ever made… and that’s about all there is to it.